American Options with Last Exit Times: A Free-Boundary Approach: Auxiliary Results

-(vi) In this final step, we wish to show that $c=b$ on $[0, T]$.
-To achieve this, suppose that $c=b$ is violated such that $c>b$ (from the previous step).
-Then, by choosing $x\in(b(t), c(t))$and considering the stopping time
+(vi) Towards this end, we wish to show $c=b$ on [0, T].
+This is achieved by supposing $c\neq b$ such that $c>b$ by the conclusion drawn in step (v).
+Then, by choosing $x\in(b(t), c(t))$ and considering $s=\tau_b=\inf\{s\in[0, T-t]: X_{t+s}\leq b(t+s)\}$ in equations \eqref{ETRPLGB} and \eqref{UANDVC} upon noticing that $V^c=U$ in the whole state space, a contradiction is reached by noticing that $H<0$ and so are the local time term.
+For a complete proof, we refer to \cite[Pages 104 and 111]{ZhuoshuWu2023}. \end{proof}